K-12 Administrator Certification

 If someone currently holds a principal license, adding the director of instruction license requires completion of the two additional courses listed below (860 and 875) plus a 75-hour field experience.
 The additional courses are:

-- ELPA 860 Organizational Theory and Behavior in Education
+• ELPA 860: Organizational Theory and Behavior in Education

 Theoretical constructs and empirical research relating to administering organizations in education.
-Emphasis on administrative behavior with special attention to planning and organizational improvement. - ELPA 875 Theory and Practice of Educational Planning
+Emphasis on administrative behavior with special attention to planning and organizational improvement.

 Theory, research and practice in advanced program planning and evaluation involving elementary, secondary and higher and post-secondary education.

-If someone currently holds a principal license, adding the director of special education and pupil services license requires completion of the two additional courses listed below (835 and 842) plus a 75-hour field experience.
+If someone currently holds a principal license, adding the director of special education and pupil services license requires completion of the two additional courses listed below (835 and 842) plus enrollment in a 75-hour field experience.
 The additional courses are:

-- ELPA 835 Leadership for Inclusive Schooling
+• ELPA 835: Leadership for Inclusive Schooling

 Examines historical and organizational context of special education administration at the federal, state and local levels.
-Includes policy implementation, constituency management, coordination, communication, and current issues. - ELPA 842 Legal Foundations of Special Education and Pupil Services
+Includes policy implementation, constituency management, coordination, communication, and current issues.

 Legal requirements and issues relative to special education and pupil services programs; special education, juvenile justice, programs for English language learners, programs for children who are homeless; examination of applicable federal and state statutes and case law.